academic-resources/odin/js_basics.md

-### Exerpt
+### ** Exerpt
 >Javascript is here to stay and, if you want to be a full-stack developer, you're going to need to learn more than just simple looping and DOM manipulation with jQuery.
-You will need to understand how Javascript actually works in the same way you did with Ruby in order to learn Rails.**It's actually quite easy to hack together simple browser interactions using a bit of Javascript and a healthy dose of jQuery.
+You will need to understand how Javascript actually works in the same way you did with Ruby in order to learn Rails.** It's actually quite easy to hack together simple browser interactions using a bit of Javascript and a healthy dose of jQuery.
 Your mission, though, is to be able to do a lot more than just hack together simple pages -- you need to feel comfortable building out completely new functionality in Javascript and working within large and established frameworks and code bases.
-That means digging deep into what makes the language tick and what patterns get used again and again in the real world.**You should already have completed the [Foundations Javascript lesson](/foundations/javascript-basics), and this will really be a deeper coverage of each of those issues (much like Ruby Basics was for Ruby).**###  Topics
+That means digging deep into what makes the language tick and what patterns get used again and again in the real world.** You should already have completed the [Foundations Javascript lesson](/foundations/javascript-basics), and this will really be a deeper coverage of each of those issues (much like Ruby Basics was for Ruby).**

+---

+### ** Topics
-This is a fairly long list of things to pay attention to but it should be mostly review.*** How do you include a Javascript file in your HTML file?
+This is a fairly long list of things to pay attention to but it should be mostly review.**

+* How do you include a Javascript file in your HTML file?
 * How do you include Javascript directly in your HTML code?
 * How can you write and run your Javascript code using programs like [jsfiddle](http://jsfiddle.net/)?
 * How do you create a new object using the "Constructor" method?